ponyman68/FlagRandomizer/README.md

 # Usage

-Enalble the Randomizer and choose egligible flags in the `Flag Randomizer Options` menu.
+Enable/Disable the Randomizer and choose egligible flags in the `Flag Randomizer Options` menu.

 Randomizes on page load, on opening the QuickReply box, and via a button next to the flag dropdown.